http4s/rho/README.md

 * HAL documentation

 ### Get ρ
-Right now 0.1.0 is available at Maven Central and snapshots are available from the Sonatype repositories
+Rho artifacts are available at Maven Central and snapshots are available from the Sonatype repositories

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")